ccodwg/Covid19Canada/README.md

 * **Correspondence between health region names used in our dataset and HRUID values given in Esri Canada's [health region map](https://resources-covid19canada.hub.arcgis.com/datasets/regionalhealthboundaries-1), with [2018 population values](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=1710013401)**: other/hr_map.csv
 * **Correspondece between province names used in our dataset and full province names and two-letter abbreviations**: prov_map.csv
 * **Correspondence between ages given in the individual-level case data and age groups displayed on the data dashboard**: other/age_map_cases.csv
+* **Correspondence between ages given in the individual-level mortality data and age groups displayed on the data dashboard**: other/age_map_mortality.csv

 ### Scripts
 * **Data update (script used to prepare the data update each day)**: scripts/data_update.R